-According to the UKE report, in 2012 more than 88% people declared that they have used mobile telephones and said they use at least one mobile phone.
+According to the UKE report, in 2014 more than 91% people declared that they have used mobile telephones and said they use at least one mobile phone.
 Spontaneous awareness of the three largest mobile phone operators is at similar levels: T-mobile, Orange and Plus.

-Most households (73%) said they have a home computer.
-73% of households with a computer also have internet access at home.
-Of these, 41% of Polish internet users said they use internet daily.
-The majority of those who use the Internet at home use an always-on connection, usually broadband.
+Most households (78%) said they have a home computer.
+78% of households with a computer also have internet access at home.
+Of these, 46% of Pol-

-Value of the retail connection lease market reached over 13,5 billion PLN by the end of 2012.
-The biggest operators on the retail connection lease market in 2012 in terms of achieved revenues were: Telekomunikacja Polska S.A., Netia S.A., Crowley Data Poland Sp. z o.o. and GTS Energis Sp. z o.o.
-The greatest revenue in this market sector in 2012 was achieved by Telekomunikacja Polska S.A., which since 2002 has been in first position in terms of revenues and the numbers of leased connections.
+The value of the retail connection lease market reached over 17.6 billion PLN by the end of 2014.
+The biggest operators on the retail connection lease market in 2014 in terms of achieved revenues were: T-mobile Polska S.A., P4, Orange Polska, Polkomtel.
+The greatest revenue in this market sector in 2014 was achieved by Polkomtel, which since 2014 was in first position in terms of revenues and the numbers of leased connections.

-Mobile technology penetration in Poland 2005-2012
+Mobile technology penetration in Poland 2005-2014

-Source: Office of Electronic Communications, Report about Telecommunication Market, 2012
+Source: Office of Electronic Communications, Report about Telecommunication Market.
+2014

-II.5.1.6.
+II.5.2.3.
 Data transmission system and density

 The retail market for broadband Internet access is an important one for the future development of telecommunications and will be the starting point for many new services.
 Poland's Internet service is developing rapidly, with many different types of technology used for broadband Internet access.
-The popular data transmission technology is xDSL, with 2.8 mln clients, 2G/3G modems 3.33 mln, TVK 1.96 mln, WLAN 1.04 mln, LAN Ethernet 0.54 mln.
-These trends comply with those of other European countries:
+The popular data transmission technology is xDSL, with 22.5% clients, 2G/3G modems 44.9%, TVK, 19%, WLAN 6.3%, LAN Ethernet 4.7%.
+These trends comply with those of other European countries.